sst/guide/_examples/how-to-create-a-serverless-graphql-api-with-aws-appsync.md

 lang: en
 index: 2
 type: graphql
 description: In this example we'll look at how to use SST to test AppSync locally.
-We'll create a GraphQL API on AWS using the sst.AppSyncApi construct.
+We'll create a GraphQL API on AWS using the AppSyncApi construct.
 short_desc: Building a serverless GraphQL API with AppSync.
 repo: graphql-appsync
 ref: how-to-create-a-serverless-graphql-api-with-aws-appsync